-Knowledge Graph box
+Knowledge Graph panel

-The Knowledge Graph box appears on the right side of the search results.
+The Knowledge Graph Panel appears on the right side of the search results.
 According to Google, this information is retrieved from many sources, including the CIA World Factbook and Wikipedia.
 Information from the Knowledge Graph is used to answer spoken questions in Google Assistant and Google Home voice queries.

-Read on: How to get featured snippets »
+Keep on reading: How to get featured snippets »

 You can pay Google to make the snippet of your page end up high on the search results page as an ad.
 Or, you can optimize your pages for the search engines – and users! – so it will rank high organically.
 That’s SEO, and that’s what we write about!